- Download our Moving to Antwerp Guide (PDF)

 Private schools in Antwerp

 There are a few private schools available in Antwerp.
 The language of instruction in these schools is usually Flemish.
 Expats who plan to stay in the city long-term or whose children already speak the local language will find private schools an excellent option.
 Most private schools in the city are Roman Catholic, but do allow students of different faiths.

 International schools in Antwerp

 Most expats on short-term assignments in Belgium send their children to an international school.
-These provide various curricula such as the American, British and International Baccalaureate programmes.
+These provide various curricula, including the American, British and International Baccalaureate programmes.
 The language of instruction is typically English, and most give students a choice of French or Dutch classes.
-International schools are popular among expat parents as the familiar language and curriculum can ease the transition between schools.
-That said, international schools can be prohibitively expensive, so parents should ensure their budget can cover the tuition.
+International schools are popular among expat parents, as the familiar language and curriculum can ease the transition between schools.
+That said, international schools can be fairly expensive, so parents should ensure their budget can cover the tuition.